-Established in 2004, Kia’s production plant in Žilina, Slovakia was the company’s first manufacturing facility in Europe.
-The factory, which is 200 kilometres north-east of the capital Bratislava, occupies a space of over 1.6 square kilometres.
+Established in 2004, Kia’s production plant in Žilina, Slovakia, was the company’s first manufacturing facility in Europe and was integral to realizing Kia’s presence in the European market.
+The factory is positioned 200 kilometres north-east of Bratislava and occupies a space of over 1.6 square kilometres.

-The location of Žilina is significant, with easy connections to many large European cities, a skilled local workforce, and high-quality suppliers.
-Around 8% of Kia’s global workforce (3,800 people) work at the plant, alongside over 530 cutting-edge robots.
+The location of Žilina is significant, because it provides Kia with easy access to many large European cities, a skilled local workforce, and high-quality suppliers.
+Around eight per cent of Kia’s global workforce (3,800 people) work at the plant, alongside over 530 advanced robots.

-The factory is divided into five distinct areas – press, body, paint, engine and assembly shops, which each play a key role in the process of creating new vehicles.
+The high-tech modern factory is divided into five distinct areas: press, body, paint, engine, and assembly shops.
+Each one plays a key role in the efficient production of new vehicles.
 The facility also houses an inspection line and proving ground to ensure all vehicles meet the exacting standards of European drivers.

-An on-site training centre ensures employees all meet the high-standard of workmanship specified by Kia.
-Every part of the factory is meticulously maintained and operates smoothly, ensuring all vehicles driven off the production line are worthy of the company’s unrivalled seven-year, 150,000-kilometre warranty.
+An on-site training centre allows employees to consistently meet the high standards of workmanship specified by Kia.
+Every part of the factory is meticulously maintained and operates smoothly, which ensures that all vehicles driven off the production line are worthy of the company’s unrivalled seven-year, 150,000-kilometre warranty.

 Žilina’s economic impact in Europe